Spatially Varying Nanophotonic Neural Networks: Introduction

 Increasing demands for high-performance artificial intelligence in the last decade have levied immense pressure on computing architectures across domains, including robotics, transportation, personal devices, medical imaging and scientific imaging.
 Although electronic microprocessors have undergone drastic evolution over the past 50 years\cite{moore1998cramming}, providing us with general-purpose CPUs and custom accelerator platforms (\eg, GPU, DSP ASICs), this growth rate is far outpaced by the explosive growth of AI models.
 Specifically, Moore's law delivers a doubling in transistor counts every two years\cite{waldrop2016chips} whereas deep neural networks (DNN)\cite{lecun2015deep}, arguably the most influential algorithms in AI, have doubled in size every six months\cite{sevilla2022compute}.
 However, in fact, the end of voltage scaling has made the power consumption, and not the number of transistors, the principal factor limiting further improvements in computing performance\cite{horowitz20141}.
 Overcoming this limitation and radically reducing compute latency and power consumption could drive unprecedented applications from low-power edge computation in the camera, potentially enabling computation in thin eye-glasses or micro-robots, and reducing power consumption in data centers used for training of neural network architectures.

-Optical computing has been proposed as an approach to alleviate several inherent limitations of digital electronics, \eg, compute speed, heat dissipation, and power, and could potentially boost computational throughput, processing speed, and energy efficiency by orders of magnitude\cite{solli2015analog,caulfield2010future,miller2017attojoule}.
-Although general-purpose optical computing has yet to be practically realized due to obstacles such as larger physical footprints and inefficient optical switches\cite{miller2010optical,tucker2010role}, several significant advances have already been made towards optical/photonic processors tailored specifically for AI\cite{wetzstein2020inference,shastri2021photonics,wu2021analog}.
+Optical computing has been proposed as a potential avenue to alleviate several inherent limitations of digital electronics, \eg, compute speed, heat dissipation, and power, and could potentially boost computational throughput, processing speed, and energy efficiency by orders of magnitude\cite{solli2015analog,caulfield2010future,miller2017attojoule}.
+Such optical computers leverage several advantages of photonics to achieve high throughput, low latency, and low power consumption\cite{mcmahon2023physics}.
+These performance improvements are achieved by sacrificing reconfigurability.
+Thus, although general-purpose optical computing has yet to be practically realized due to obstacles such as larger physical footprints and inefficient optical switches\cite{miller2010optical,tucker2010role}, several significant advances have already been made towards optical/photonic processors tailored specifically for AI\cite{wetzstein2020inference,shastri2021photonics,wu2021analog}.
 Representative examples include optical computers that perform widely-used signal processing operators\cite{liu2016fully,kwon2018nonlocal,silva2014performing,zhu2017plasmonic,ferrera2010chip}, (\eg, spatial/temporal differentiation, integration, and convolution) and mathematical solvers\cite{xu2020scalable,mohammadi2019inverse} with performance far beyond those of contemporary electronic processors.
-Most strikingly, optical neural networks (ONN)\cite{feldmann2019all,xu202111,shen2017deep,feldmann2021parallel,ashtiani2022chip,tait2017neuromorphic,teugin2021scalable,lin2018all,mengu2019analysis,yan2019fourier,rahman2021ensemble,luo2022metasurface,hamerly2019large,zhou2021large,shi2022loen,zheng2022meta,chang2018hybrid} can perform AI inference tasks such as image recognition when implemented as fully-optical or hybrid opto-electronical computers.
+Most strikingly, optical neural networks (ONN)\cite{feldmann2019all,xu202111,shen2017deep,feldmann2021parallel,ashtiani2022chip,tait2017neuromorphic,teugin2021scalable,lin2018all,mengu2019analysis,yan2019fourier,rahman2021ensemble,luo2022metasurface,hamerly2019large,zhou2021large,shi2022loen,zheng2022meta,chang2018hybrid,chen2023accel} can perform AI inference tasks such as image recognition when implemented as fully-optical or hybrid opto-electronical computers.